-Right to Request Restrictions.
 You have the right to request a restriction or limitation on the PHI we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the PHI we disclose about you to someone who is involved in your care or the payment for your care.
-In your request, you must tell us (1) what information you want to limit; (2) whether restriction is requested for current visit only or all hospital visits; (3) whether you want to limit our use, disclosure or both; and (4) to whom you want the limits to apply.
-For any services for which you paid out-of-pocket in full, we will honor your request to not disclose information about those services to your health plan, provided that such disclosure is not necessary for your treatment.
+In your request, you must tell us (i) What information you want to limit; (ii) Whether restriction is requested for current visit only or all hospital visits; (iii) Whether you want to limit our use, disclosure, or both; and (iv) To whom you want the limits to apply.
+For any services for which you paid out-of-pocket in full, we will honor your request not to disclose information about those services to your health plan, provided that such disclosure is not necessary for your treatment.
 In all other circumstances, we are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

 If you believe your privacy rights have been violated, you may file a complaint with HRH or with the Secretary of the Department of Health and Human Services.
-To file a complaint with us, contact the Privacy Hot Line at 1.866.833.0731.
+To file a complaint with us, contact the Privacy Hotline at (866) 833-0731.
 All complaints must be submitted in writing.

 You will not be retaliated against for filing a complaint.